-As soon as possible following construction, the construction contractor will re-vegetate or otherwise prevent the establishment of weeds in applicable areas of the project site.
+As soon as possible following construction, the construction manager and / or contractor will revegetate or otherwise prevent the establishment of weeds in applicable areas of the project site.
 Re-vegetation must use plant types that have a high likelihood of survival and are native to the area.